Villa Scarpariello

 The apartments have rather dated but functional kitchens with gas stoves, a large fridge, microwave, Ikea-style cabinets with basic cutlery and crockery, but no traditional oven.
 Ficus Family Room has a fridge but no other kitchen equipment.

 The hotel’s restaurant (open Thurs-Tues) serves lunch, with a limited choice of salads (melon and ham, green salad, or Caponata di Amalfi – salad made with bread and tomatoes).
-The food is underwhelming, but it’s a great place for a cold beer overlooking the water – and the service is charming.
+The food is a little underwhelming, but it’s a great place for a cold beer overlooking the water.

 Alternatively, you can either prepare something simple in your apartment, or drive to Amalfi, Atrani or Minori, all within 5km.